hananils/kirby-xslt/README.md

 </data>
 ```

-Any object defined in a controller, will be added to the XML output as well, e. g.:
+Any object defined in a controller will be added to the XML output as well, e. g.:

 ```php
 <?php